romanzipp/Laravel-Queue-Monitor/README.md

 $job->getFinishedAtExact();

 // If the job is still running, get the estimated seconds remaining
+// Notice: This requires a progress to be set
 $job->getRemainingSeconds();

 // Retrieve any data that has been set while execution